Skip to content

 Total upfront estimate: $4,600–$6,600

-This is the reality check: for some renters, Guarantor-only can make approval possible — but the combined upfront cost can still be hard to swing.
+This is the reality check: for some renters, Guarantor-only can support the application — but the combined upfront cost can still be hard to swing.

 Some landlords may choose to offer their own benefit or assistance to reduce tenant move-in costs, but that is always at the landlord's discretion and is never guaranteed.